 We believe that everyone should have access to working conditions that are inclusive, safe, fair and nondiscriminatory.
 Our goal is to extend REI's values in the supply chain by supporting the people behind our products and working with suppliers in achieving industry-leading practices.

-Our Factory Partner List is publicly accessible and identifies the locations around the world where we source gear and apparel.
+Our list of factory partners is publicly accessible and identifies the locations around the world where we source gear and apparel.
 Depending on the country, relying solely on local laws and enforcement may not be sufficient for meeting our expectations.
 For that reason, REI introduced its Factory Code of Conduct in 1993.
 The current code establishes standards of workplace conduct for the factories that manufacture products we sell.

 To advance the principles outlined in the code, our sustainability and production teams collaborate on process alignment, supplier approval and audit remediation.
 REI is selective about our factories – we seek out capable, responsible partners.
-Additionally, each year we audit a percentage of the factories in our supply chain using a robust social and environmental assessment criteria.
+Additionally, each year we audit the majority of the factories in our supply chain using robust social and environmental assessment criteria.
 Audit data and findings are uploaded to a shared industry database, the Fair Factories Clearinghouse.
-REI then works with suppliers to identify the root cause of each finding that doesn't align with our standards.
-We develop a corrective action plan and commit to specific completion dates.
-REI regularly consults with our suppliers throughout the process.
+REI then works with suppliers to identify the root cause of each finding that doesn't align with our standards to inform their development of a corrective action plan.
+REI maintains regular engagement with our suppliers throughout the corrective action plan implementation process to ensure that commitments made are followed through.

 For information about our work to prevent human trafficking and forced labor in supply chains, we encourage you to review REI's disclosures for the California Transparency in Supply Chains Act of 2010.

-We also support innovative programs designed to empower workers.
-Examples include Fair Trade USA and the International Labour Organization Better Work Programme.
+We also support innovative programs designed to empower workers, including the Social Labour Convergence Project, the International Labour Organization Better Work Programme, and Fair Trade USA.

 Our industry is spending vast amounts of resources on social compliance audits, which are often duplicative and not necessarily the best tool for creating improvements.
 To meaningfully improve labor conditions, we must change the way we work.
-The Social Labour Convergence Project has convened over 160 signatories representing a diverse group of brands, manufacturers and labor rights groups.
-As one of the first signatories, REI plays an active role in developing an industry-wide protocol and verification process to objectively collect social and labor data identify opportunities for improvement and track progress for the people behind our products.
+The Social Labour Convergence Program has convened over 200 signatories representing a diverse group of brands, manufacturers and labor rights groups.
+As one of the first signatories, REI plays an active role in developing an industry-wide protocol and verification process to objectively collect social and labor data.
+This data is then used to identify opportunities for improvement and track progress for the people behind our products.

 The Better Work Programme is a unique partnership between the International Labour Organization (ILO) and the International Finance Corporation to improve labor standards and competitiveness in global supply chains.
 The ILO Better Work staff partner with factories to implement best practices in labor management.
 Their model ensures an ongoing, coordinated dialogue between factory employees and owners.
 REI strongly encourages participation for qualifying factories that create the REI Co-op products.
 We also partner with the ILO team to continuously strengthen the collaborative approach to ensure worker well-being.